 The Salzburg Festival, established in 1920, takes place every year from July through September.
 The Salzburg Festival presents a prominent display of operas, plays, and concerts of the highest artistic standards.

-It’s held in an amphitheater known as Rock Riding School, (aka Summer Riding School, or Felsenreitschule).
+It’s held in an amphitheater called Rock Riding School, (aka Summer Riding School, or Felsenreitschule).
 This enormous theater that stands today was initially built to be a cathedral.
-Today, the Rock Riding School is Salzburg’s most popular concert venue and is able to accommodate around 1,500 people.
+Today, the Rock Riding School is Salzburg’s most popular concert venue and can accommodate around 1,500 people.